AndronikosKostas/KoenigseggApplication/README.md

 # KoenigseggApplication

 ## Q1
 The solution is to the application.c file.
-Regarding the handling of fine installation tolerances, I would tweak the gains through simulations and I would use some HPF filters to keep the output even more smoother.
+Regarding the handling of fine installation tolerances, I would tweak the gains through simulations and I would use some HF filters to keep the output even more smoother.

 ## Q2
 If we used only PWM control, it would be open-loop and we would have a lot of issues to deal with.
 What sounds reasonable to me is to add a PWM after the controller and then send the output to the mechanism.